Ejz9/Ejz9/README.md

 - 🌱 I’m currently learning sql and electron touching up on my HTML and CSS.
 - 👯 I’m looking to collaborate on open-source projects to refine my skills.
 - 💬 Ask me about computer hardware, docker, and privacy.
 - 📫 How to reach me: ejz11@proton.me.
-(Social links below)
+(Social links in my profile.)
 - ⚡ Fun fact: I run my own homelab.

 ---